-This is the third post in a sequence of blog posts on state biological weapons programs.
+This is the fourth post in a sequence of blog posts on state biological weapons programs.
 Others will be linked here as they come out:

 2.1 The empty sky: A history of state biological weapons programs

 2.2 The empty sky: How close did we get to BW usage?

 3.2 Filters: A taboo